Online Paralegal Associate Degree

 - Admission Requirements

-Also with an associate degree in paralegal studies you will have met the requirements and earned the qualifications needed to become a:
+In addition, earning an associate degree in paralegal studies also means you will have met the requirements and earned the qualifications needed to become a:

 - Corporate Law Assistant